monadicarts/template-ts-npm/README.md

 Compile and publish your package when ready, following the Scripts section below.

-Scripts
+## Scripts

 A set of npm scripts are preconfigured to streamline development and publishing:

-• npm run build: Compiles TypeScript to JavaScript in multiple module formats (ESM, CommonJS, UMD, AMD).
+- `npm run build`: Compiles TypeScript to a JavaScript ESM module.
-• npm test: Runs Jest tests.
+- `npm test`: Runs Jest tests.
-• npm run lint: Checks code for linting errors using ESLint.
+- `npm run lint`: Checks code for linting errors using ESLint.
-• npm run format: Formats code with Prettier.
+- `npm run format`: Formats code with Prettier.
-• npm run docs: Generates documentation with TypeDoc.
+- `npm run docs`: Generates documentation with TypeDoc.
-• npm run release: Bumps version and updates changelog based on commit messages using standard-version.
+- `npm run release`: Bumps version and updates changelog based on commit messages using standard-version.
-• npm publish: Publishes the package to npm (run after npm run release).
+- `npm publish`: Publishes the package to npm.

-Configuration
+## Configuration

 This template includes configuration files for various tools, such as:

-• TypeScript (tsconfig.json): Configures compiler options and output.
+- TypeScript (`tsconfig.json`): Configures compiler options and output.
-• ESLint (.eslintrc.js): Configures linting rules for code consistency.
+- ESLint (`.eslintrc.js`): Configures linting rules for code consistency.
-• Prettier (.prettierrc): Configures formatting rules for consistent style.
+- Prettier (`.prettierrc`): Configures formatting rules for consistent style.
-• Jest (jest.config.js): Configures Jest for unit testing.
+- Jest (`jest.config.js`): Configures Jest for unit testing.
-• TypeDoc (typedoc.json): Configures TypeDoc for documentation generation.
+- TypeDoc (`typedoc.json`): Configures TypeDoc for documentation generation.

-Contributing
+## Contributing

 We welcome contributions!
+To contribute:

-To contribute: 1.
-Fork the repository and create a new branch (git checkout -b feature/YourFeature).
-2. Make your changes and commit them (git commit -m "Add feature").
-3. Push to the branch (git push origin feature/YourFeature).
+1. Fork the repository and create a new branch (`git checkout -b feature/YourFeature`).
+2. Make your changes and commit them (`git commit -m "Add feature"`).
+3. Push to the branch (`git push origin feature/YourFeature`).
 4. Open a Pull Request.

 If you have any questions or suggestions, please reach out to us at monadicarts@gmail.com.

-License
+## License

 This project is licensed under the MIT License.